Councillor for Ashley Green & Whelpley Hill

-Simon Fidler is standing for Parish Councillor as a non-party-affiliated candidate, focused on transparency, open communication and fair representation—especially on planning matters that affect every neighbour.
+Simon Fidler was elected as councillor for Ashley Green and Whelpley Hill on 4 December 2025, focused on transparency, open communication and fair representation—especially on planning matters that affect every neighbour.

 Simon has recently retired from a long career in business leadership across financial services and compliance, bringing a practical, accountable approach to decision-making.
 He and his wife Paulette have made Ashley Green their home and have lived in the village for 11 years.
 He’s active in village life—supporting local events, walking the footpaths with their white Maltese dog Dolly, and enjoying our green spaces.